doldsimo/lti-1.3-canvas-lms/README.md

 > This error only occurs with self-hosted instances, which are not managed by Instructure

-Because when you try to launch a LTI 1.3 plugin in canvas you get a 500 server error which says "undefined method `sign' for nil:NilClass"
+Because when you try to launch a LTI 1.3 plugin in Canvas you get a 500 server error which says "undefined method `sign' for nil:NilClass"

 Although Canvas was set up correctly, no LTI plugin can be integrated.
 This is because important configuration files for LTI are missing or misconfigured.
-Unfortunately, this step is not properly explained in the canvas documentation.
+Unfortunately, this step is not properly explained in the Canvas documentation.

 To fix this problem follow this steps: